Team

 computational_kyle

-I am a first year Graduate student in the Integrated Program of Cellular, Molecular, and Biomedical Studies at Columbia.
+I am a graduate student in the Integrated Program of Cellular, Molecular, and Biomedical Studies at Columbia.
 I will soon join the Glasgow lab after rotations.
 I received my bachelor’s degree from the University of Florida in Biotechnology as well as a minor in Bioinformatics.
 My previous research focused on mitigating the effects of citrus greening, a bacterial pathogenic infection, in citrus plants.
 I specialized in RNA-Seq experiments, genome assemblies, and isoform discovery to uncover mechanisms of resistance.
 My current interests are in metabolic engineering and synthetic biology.
 I wish to create novel enzymes and transcription factors for the use in synthetic systems.

 Our next member